Frequently Asked Questions

 Is there a programme of the day available?

 Programmes will be sent out in Open Day packs about a month before the event and will also be available on our website a week before the Open Day.
-The programme includes specific timings for the sessions on the day.
-For an idea of what to expect, take a look at last year's programme.
+The programme includes specific timings for the sessions on the day, so please read it carefully.

 What time does the Open Day start?